 By the time he followed up with a cardiologist, Robert had been getting increasingly tired and sometimes he heard his heart pounding when he laid down to rest.
 Tests showed he had an aortic aneurysm, a leaky aortic valve (called aortic regurgitation) and a dilated left ventricle.
 As a result, Robert’s heart had become enlarged.
 “At times, it felt like a balloon was expanding through my ribs,” he said.
 “It was so much pressure.”

 Robert underwent open-heart surgery to replace his aortic valve with a mechanical heart valve.
 His recovery included cardiac rehabilitation, medication and lifestyle modifications.
 He dropped contact sports and started watching his intake of vitamin K, which can interfere with blood-thinning medications called anticoagulants.

 Robert later learned he had a second problem called an aortic dissection and has since had two more major surgeries.
 An aortic dissection is a separation of the inner and outer lining of the aorta.
 Blood pushes between those layers, causing circulation problems.
 Hear Robert describe his frightening experience and how he wants everyone to be aware of the symptoms of aortic dissection:

 A voice for the cause

-He has written a book, The Human Aorta: Your Super Highway of Life, with assistance from Baylor College of Medicine, and is a committee member of the Thoracic Aortic Disease Coalition.
-He and his wife, Miriam, have one son, Isaiah, and live in Virginia.
+Sadly Robert lost his battle in 2018, however we’ll always be grateful for his volunteerism and advocacy on raising awareness on this condition.
+He has written a book, The Human Aorta: Your Super Highway of Life, with assistance from Baylor College of Medicine, and is survived by his wife, Miriam, and son, Isaiah, who live in Virginia